Warehouse Technician

 • A clean background check or an ability to get bonded

-• 3rd-grade math level and 4th-grade reading level
+• 3rd-grade math level and 4th-grade reading comprehension

 • Ability to follow step-by-step directions